gabgalarza/blog-ui/CONTRIBUTING.md

 ### `start`

 Starts the development server.
-This task runs both the `start:app` and `start:lambda` scripts.
+This task runs the `start:app` script.

 #### Usage